andrewcooke/choochoo/docs/data-model.md

 ## Introduction

-Choochoo is all about the data.
-In particular - getting statistics that you can analyze and use to improve performance.
-The data model is a key part of this.
-We need a model that is flexible enough to capture anything that might be important, simple enough that analysis doesn't have many special cases, and reliable enough to avoid errors.
+Choochoo is all about the data - getting statistics that you can analyze and use to improve performance.
+The data model is a key part of this: we need a model that is flexible enough to capture anything that might be important, simple enough that analysis doesn't have many special cases, and reliable enough to avoid errors.

 ## Contents